federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Exposes all metadata attributes.
 - Python script removes all whitespace.
-- An '_order' attribute with value of 2 is created.
+-  '_order' attribute with value of 2 is created.
 - The results are sent to the XML CREATION section.

 ##### XML CREATION

-- Sorter transformer receieves data from the ATTRIBUTE LOOKUP TABLE PROCESSING and METADATA PREPROCESSING section.
+- Sorter transformer receives data from the ATTRIBUTE LOOKUP TABLE PROCESSING and METADATA PREPROCESSING section.
 The data is sorted by the '_order' attribute, so giving priority to the lookup table.
 - The data stream is split so all attributes, except 'method', enter a PythonCaller.
   - In the PythonCaller, the Python script utilizes attribute names and list attribute names created by the config file to convert metadata attribute keys to the HNAP_ATTRIBUTE Keys created from the config file.
 The HNAP_ATTRIBUTE keys are consumed by the XML Templates used to build the metadata XML file.
   - HNAP_ATTRIBUTE keys are exposed.